 Finding ways to express how we feel and how we are affected by a health concern is important.
 It is also vital to support ourselves during such times.
 Hobbies, pastimes and following our passions can help us relax, express who we are and enable us to release negative emotions.
-Positive outlets that we can participate in take various forms, such as drawing, playing sport, writing, playing a musical instrument, dancing, cake decorating, cooking or, for some, religious practices or spiritual activities.
+Positive outlets that we can participate in take various forms, such as drawing, playing sport, writing, playing a musical instrument, dancing, cake decorating or cooking.
 If we don't have an interest or a passion yet, it is a good idea to keep exploring new options and experiences as opportunities present themselves because you don't know what you might be good at until you try it.